Search

 This post may contain affiliate links.
 Read my privacy policy.

-This classic Persian basil seed drink is known for its hydrating and cooling effects, especially on hot summer days.
-Sweetened with honey, this drink has a tangy citrus kick with a touch of floral—and it’s rich with antioxidants too.
+This classic Persian basil seed drink is beloved for its cooling and refreshing effect, especially on hot summer days.
+Naturally sweet, it’s made with ingredients rich antioxidants.

 Stirring Basil seed drink in a jar with honey dipper